BenjaminSnyder/collive/README.md

 API Entry Points

-*All entry points except 'token/create' expect a Bearer access token in the HTTP Authorization header
+*All entry points except 'token/create' expect a Bearer access token in the HTTP Authorization header.
+This bearer token is authenticated and then used to determine which database to query from.
+I.e. each

 GET /document/get
 - Expects url parameters doc_id and client_id